scrapy/scrapy/docs/topics/settings.rst

 Default:: ``{}``

 A dict containing the scrapy contracts enabled in your project, used for testing spiders.
-For more info see :ref:`topics-testing`.
+For more info see :ref:`topics-contracts`.

 SPIDER_CONTRACTS_BASE
 ---------------------